The Miser’s 3 Things:

 I use my cash-back credit card to make every possible purchase, earning anywhere from $10-30 a month.
-I shopped around for a certificate of deposit (CD), and have enjoyed the benefits now that interest rates are trending upward and banks are offering rates of 2.5 percent for a 12-month CD.
+I shopped around for a certificate of deposit (CD), and have enjoyed the benefits now that interest rates have increased and banks are offering rates of 2.5 percent for a 12-month CD.

-I’ve also directed my emergency fund into a high-yield savings account at an online bank, which now earns more than 2 percent (compared to my traditional bank’s rate, which had been earning a few pennies a year).
+I’ve put my emergency fund into a high-yield savings account at an online bank, which now earns more than 2 percent (compared to my traditional bank’s rate, which had been earning a few pennies a year).

-Will any of this make The Miser a Rich Miser?
+Will any of this make me rich?
 No. But for very little effort, many of us can reap a nice reward.